liuyvchi/NROLL/README.md

 # NROLL
-This the Pytorch implementation for "Boosting Semi-Supervised Face Recognition with Noise Robustness"
+This is the official Pytorch implementation for "Boosting Semi-Supervised Face Recognition with Noise Robustness"